leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: keratoconus-treatment_general-cornearefractive
 - What is the treatment for keratoconus?
+- When will I need transplant for keratoconus
+- Will all keratoconus patient eventually need transplant
 - How is keratoconus treated?
 - What type of contact lens do I need for keratoconus?
 - I have keratoconus, do I need surgery?